-- To introduce the students to the concept of Signals and it's processing - To illustrate various tools such as Fourier, Laplace, z-Transform etc. for signal processing applications.
+- To introduce the students to the concept of Signals and Linear Time-Invariant Systems - To illustrate various mathematical tools such as Fourier, Laplace, z-Transform etc. for signal processing applications

-MODULE IINTRODUCTION TO SIGNALS
+MODULE I INTRODUCTION TO SIGNALS

 Time-Domain Representation of Discrete and Continuous Signals.
 Standard elementary signals - unit step, unit ramp, sinusoidal, unit impulse signal and complex-exponential signal.
-Basic Time-Domain operations on signals time shifting, time- scaling, signal addition, signal multiplication, differentiation and integration, convolution of signals.
+Basic Time-Domain operations on signals.
+Addition, Multiplication, Differentiation, Integration, and convolution of signals.
 Signal Measurements - mean, median, standard deviation, energy, power and correlation of signals.
 Signal Classification and Symmetry.
 Periodicity of discrete-time signals.
 Synthesis of simple signals.